 - Your ankles should be above your knees, even if you are modifying this pose with a belt or yoga accessory.
 Push downwards with your hands or belt, and push upwards with the soles of your feet into your hands to create a sense of resistance.

 - If it feels comfortable to do so, rock gently from side to side while breathing deeply.

 Explore beginner yoga with Boomerang’s online classes

 Now that you’ve had an introduction, why not try a yoga class at home?
 Our online community at Boomerang is a great place to source information, inspiration, and wellness tips from an active community of first-time yogis just like you.
 Whether you’re looking to try something new or develop skills you already have, our community learns by doing.

 Are you looking to explore wellness in your own life?
 If you’re inspired by this easy yoga guide, sign up for Boomerang and check out our other wellness and mindfulness workshops.
-Explore yoga for pain relief, yoga for sleep, and more.
 Boomerang is a great place to learn, make friends and get inspired from the comfort of your own home.

 Looking for upcoming online yoga classes to join?
-Sign up for one of these Boomerang workshops:
+View all upcoming Boomerang workshops.